-Necrotising fasciitis is a bacterial infection affecting the subcutaneous tissues.
-As it does not affect the epidermis and upper dermis, features may be subtle in the early stage, but infection later gives rise to rapid and severe tissue necrosis if untreated.
+Necrotising fasciitis is a bacterial infection that affects the subcutaneous tissues.
+As it does not affect the epidermis and upper dermis, its features may be subtle in the early stage, but infection later gives rise to rapid and severe tissue necrosis if untreated.
 Most patients with necrotising fasciitis are seriously unwell with septic features.

 Clues to the diagnosis of necrotising fasciitis include:

 - Severe pain, seemingly disproportionate to the clinical findings

 - Oedema or tenderness extending beyond the erythematous border of the affected area

 - Cutaneous gangrene and blistering

 - Crepitus (due to subcutaneous gas produced by anaerobic organisms)

 - Fluctuance, indicating purulent material in the soft tissues

 - Rapid expansion despite antibiotic therapy.

 Some of the symptoms of herpes zoster (shingles) are similar to cellulitis, including: